uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/search.md

 ### Submission Page

-#### Browsing the List of Projects
-A graphical model of the structured data in individual data projects of a data commons can be browsed by navigating to the /submission endpoint of a data commons website or by clicking on the “Browse Data” or “Submit Data” buttons in the top navigation bar, for example, [https://gen3.datacommons.io/submission][Gen3 Data Submission pg].
-This page lists all the data projects within a commons a user has authorization to view.
-Clicking the “Browse” or “Submit Data” button by a project ID will open a view of that individual project’s structured metadata graph, which can be further inspected by clicking on a node in the graph model and then viewing individual records by clicking “View” by the submitter_id or downloading all the records in that node by clicking the “Download All” button.
+A graphical model of the structured data of a data commons can be browsed by navigating to the /submission endpoint of a data commons website or by clicking on the “Browse Data” or “Submit Data” buttons in the top navigation bar (if available).
+This section is often available even if a user does not have access to submit data.
+You can see more details in the [Submit Structured Data section][submit_structured].

-> Note: Users who are authorized to submit data may see a “Submit Data” button instead of “Browse Data”, and will also be able to upload or create structured data in the project on this page.

-##### Example: Browse Data in Individual Projects
-![Image showing options for browsing nodes in individual projects using either the dropdown list or project graph model][img Browse Nodes in Projects]

-In the graphical model of a data project, the number you see underneath the node name, for example ‘subject’, reflects the number of records in that node of the project.
-The “Toggle View” button is used to show or hide nodes in the data model that the project has no records for.

-![GIF showing how to view the graphical model of a project, toggling to show or hide nodes that have no records][img Graphing a project]